CEEAS Board Members

 Casey Mrazik

-From Pittsburgh, Casey Mrazik graduated from Penn State with a bachelor's degree in civil engineering in May 2019 and received a master of engineering degree in civil engineering in December 2019.
-During her time at Penn State, she was heavily involved with the Women in Engineering Program, the Concrete Canoe Team, ASCE, ACI, and Utree.
+Originally from Pittsburgh, Casey Mrazik earned both her bachelor’s (May 2019) and master of engineering (December 2019) degrees in civil engineering from Penn State University.
+During her time at Penn State, she was heavily involved in the Women in Engineering Program, the Concrete Canoe Team, ASCE, ACI, and Utree.

 Thomas Skibinski